 CHOC strives to minimize radiation exposure in children.
 We use techniques that result in shorter fluoroscopy times.
 We reduced radiation by up to 90 percent on fluoroscopic procedures.

 What happens during fluoroscopy?

 - Our radiology team will take you and your child to the exam area.

 - The technologist will explain the procedure to you and your child and ask pre-screening questions.

 - Your child will change into a comfortable gown for the procedure.

-- The entire exam usually takes 30 to 40 minutes to complete.
+- Depending on the type of exam it usually takes 30 to 40 minutes to complete.

-- It is important to note that this exam involves radiation.
+- It is important to note that this exam involves radiation, so only one caregiver will be allowed in the exam room with the child.
 Pregnant women are not allowed in the room during the exam.
 Siblings or anyone under the age of 18 are also not allowed in the exam room.

 Will my child need a contrast material?

-Most exams require a contrast material to help the doctor get a better view of the studied body structure.
-The radiology department staff will explain the procedure if the child needs a contrast material before the appointment.
+Fluoro exams require a contrast material.
+It helps the doctor get a better view of the studied body structure.
+Before your child’s appointment the radiology department staff will explain the procedure and the type of contrast being used.